EU migration talks hit Italian rock

 Merkel, for her part, underlying the need for a European-wide solution.

-"Europe faces many challenges, but that of migration could become the make-or-break one for the EU," Merkel said earlier on Thursday.
+"Europe faces many challenges, but that of migration could become the make-or-break one for the EU," Merkel told German MPs earlier on Thursday.